 First of all, ask yourself why someone would come to your website and what end result you'd like from their visit.
-For most of my clients, they offer a service and web users are coming to the website to find your service.
-Their goal is to turn web users into paying customers.
+For most of my clients, they offer a service and web users are coming to the website to find that service.
+Their goal is to turn those web users into paying customers.

 Get rid of staleness by adding content to your website that draws in the user to have them contact you.
 Most people need to be sold… and sold quickly.
 Giving them something for free works wonders.
 (For example, the guide at the bottom of our web design page).

 If you are a plumber, give them an article such as “5 things to do before calling a plumber about a leaky faucet.”

 If you are a housecleaner, give them an article “How to prepare for a housecleaning.”